-Professor of Public Policy / Adjunct Professor of Economics / Director, Center for Economic & Policy Studies, Weldon Cooper Center for Public Service
+SUSTAINABILITY FACULTY FELLOW 2018-2021 Director, Center for Economic & Policy Studies, Weldon Cooper Center for Public Service / Professor of Public Policy / Adjunct Professor of Economics

 Professor Shobe’s current research includes emission market and auction design, environmental federalism, and early childhood intervention to enhance school readiness.

 In 2007, he worked with Professor Charlie Holt and others on the research team that designed the carbon allowance auctions for the Regional Greenhouse Gas Initiative.
 In 2000, Shobe received a Fulbright Fellowship in environmental economics and policy.
 Before joining U.Va., Shobe served as Associate Director for Economic & Regulatory Analysis with the Virginia Department of Planning & Budget, where he coordinated state expenditure forecasts and the economic analysis of state regulations.

 While at the DPB, Shobe managed the design and implementation of the innovative Virginia NOx allowance auction.
 He also developed the Virginia Regulatory Town Hall web site, the first in the nation web site for managing and publicizing state regulatory development.
 This site was honored with a “2002 Best-of-Breed” award from the Center for Digital Government, the 2002 Colborn Award (for innovation) from the National Association of Secretaries of State, and the 2003 Public Access to Government Information Award from the National Association of Law Libraries.

 Prior to joining DPB, he taught economics at the University of North Carolina at Greensboro.
 Shobe serves on a number of state advisory boards including the Joint Advisory Board of Economists and the State Advisory Board on Air Pollution.

 Selected Recent Publications